History of Andalusia: Al-Ándalus

-In the middle of the struggle between Rodrigo and the successors of Witiza, in 711, after the military incursion of Tarik, the battle of Guadalete and the subsequent campaigns of Musa], the fall of the Visigothic power and the Muslim invasion of the Iberian Peninsula (a thesis that a small group of authors, mainly Ignacio Olagüe, consider rather an Islamic Revolution).
+In the middle of the struggle between Rodrigo and the successors of Witiza, in 711, after the military incursion of Tarik, the battle of Guadalete and the subsequent campaigns of Musa, the fall of the Visigothic power and the Muslim invasion of the Iberian Peninsula (a thesis that a small group of authors, mainly Ignacio Olagüe, consider rather an Islamic Revolution).
 From then until the taking of Granada in 1492, the peninsular territories under Islamic power were generically called al-Andalus, whose history was a succession of various Muslim states.

-The Emirate of Córdoba, which initially depended in politics and religion on the Ummayyad Caliphate of Damascus, in 756 with Abd al-Rahman I became independent in civil matters from the Abbasid Caliphate, ceasing to be a peripheral territory and becoming a center of political decision.
+The Emirate of Córdoba, which initially depended in politics and religion on the Umayyad Caliphate of Damascus, in 756 with Abd al-Rahman I became independent in civil matters from the Abbasid Caliphate, ceasing to be a peripheral territory and becoming a center of political decision.
 Already at the end of the period of the independent emirate, between 880 and 918, the Muladí Umar ibn Hafsun, born in the Kūra of Ronda, led a revolt against the Cordovan power.
 Infighting was a constant in al-Andalus due to the conflicting interests of the various racial and religious communities living there.
 The dominant aristocracy of Arab origin was frequently opposed by Berbers, Hispania-romans, Mozarabs, Muladis, Jews, Slavs and freed slaves from the north of the peninsula or from Central Europe.

 The maximum Umayyad power in al-Andalus came with the proclamation in 912 of the Caliphate of Córdoba by Abd al-Rahman III, who proclaimed himself caliph, consummating the rupture of religious dependence on the East.
 Although the territorial limits at that time exceeded those of the current Andalusian territory, it is no less certain that the Guadalquivir Valley was the axis of Muslim power in the peninsula, with Córdoba, the most populated city, as capital and seat of the great mezquita, and with Medina Azahara as the aulic city symbol of the new caliphal power.
 North of the Guadiana were the three great military marks of Mérida, Toledo and Zaragoza in continuous rebellion.